-Packing your belongings and going through moving day may seem like the most stressful part of moving, but sometimes, unpacking your boxes only to discover items that broke during the move can be even more stressful.
+Packing your belongings and going through the moving day may seem like the most stressful part of moving, but sometimes, unpacking your boxes only to discover items that broke during the move can be even more stressful.
 Now you have to look for replacement items or mourn the loss of some priceless fragile keepsakes.

 Here are the most commonly damaged items that Cord Moving and Storage agents for North American Van Lines a Saint Louis based moving company have discovered in a move and what you can do to protect them.
 Reducing the risk of damage to your belongings is the best way to make unpacking in your new home a good experience.

-Of course you’d expect glassware to be at the top of the list.
+Of course, you’d expect glassware to be at the top of the list.
 However, even though homeowners know that glass is one of the most challenging items to move, they still inadvertently pack it incorrectly.
 Here are some tips to help you make sure your glassware makes it through the move in one piece.

 Hire Professional Packers